Palaye Royale

-Palaye Royale is a Canadian-American rock band from Las Vegas, formed in 2008 by brothers Remington Leith, Sebastian Danzig, and Emerson Barrett.
-The brothers' surname was Kropp; each one's stage moniker makes use of their respective middle names.
-They formed under the name Kropp Circle in 2008 and changed their name to Palaye Royale in 2011.
+Palaye Royale is an American rock band from Las Vegas, formed in 2008 by brothers Remington Leith, Sebastian Danzig, and Emerson Barrett.
+Formed under the name Kropp Circle, the band released one EP and two singles before changing their name to Palaye Royale in 2011.
+Under this name, they have released five full length albums and four EPs through Sumerian Records.